-The FTSE 100 pulled back on Wednesday, recording its first day in the red in 10 trading sessions, as traders took profits after the index hit a five-month high the day before.
-Concerns over a spike in money-market rates in China and nervousness ahead of a round of stress tests for European banks dampened sentiment across markets yesterday.
+The FTSE 100 slipped on Wednesday, recording its first day in the red in 10 trading sessions, as traders took profits after the index hit a five-month high the day before.
+The index rebounded today, trading at around 6,700 by midday.

 Sports Direct drops as founder trims stake

-Sports Direct, the High Street retailer which impressed the market with its first-half trading update yesterday, sunk sharply after revealing today that MASH Holdings, a company wholly owned by founder and Deputy Chairman Mike Ashley, sold 16m shares
+Sports Direct, the High Street retailer which impressed the market with its first-half trading update yesterday, sunk sharply today.
+The firm revealed that MASH Holdings, a company wholly owned by founder and Deputy Chairman Mike Ashley, sold 16m shares

 Advertising giant WPP advanced after reporting a 7.2% rise in revenue to £8.2bn pounds in the first nine months on the back of acquisitions and new business wins.

 Power systems group Rolls-Royce rose after winning a contract for the supply of thrusters and deck machinery for use in drilling offshore Korea.